Resilient Distributed Vector Consensus Using Centerpoints: Resilient Vector Consensus Using Centerpoint

-\begin{prop} For a set of $n$ nodes in general positions, if $n_f\ge \frac{n}{d+1}$, then there exist general examples in which an $n_f$-safe point does not exist. \end{prop} \begin{proof} Imagine $d+1$ copies of $\frac{n}{d+1}$ points at the vertices of a non-degenerate $d$-simplex.
-If there are $\frac{n}{d+1}$ adversarial nodes whose identities are unknown, then there is no point that lies in the convex hull of remaining points.
-Note that points in this examples can be arbitrarily perturbed to ensure that general positions condition is not violated. \end{proof}
+\begin{proposition} For a set of $N_i$ nodes in general positions, if $F_i\ge \left\lceil \frac{N_i}{d+1} \right\rceil $, then there exist general examples in which an $F_i$-safe point does not exist. \end{proposition} \emph{Proof:} Let $a_1,a_2,\ldots,a_{d+1}$ be points that lie on the vertices of a non-degenerate $d$-simplex in $\mathbb{R}^d$ where one of the points is adversarial.
+A point in the interior of simplex can not be $1$-safe because it does not lie in the convex hull of normal points for an arbitrary choice of adversarial point.
+Consider a point $x$ that lies on a facet of $d$-simplex defined by, say, points $a_1,a_2,\ldots,a_{d}$.
+If one of the points, say $a_1$, on the vertices of such a facet is adversarial, then point $x$ can not lie on $(d-1)$-simplex or the convex hull of the remaining points, $a_2,a_3,\ldots,a_{d+1}$.
+Thus, such a point can not be a $1$-safe point.

-Figure \ref{figure:tight_case} demonstrates Proposition \ref{prop:center_nec} for the planar case.
-Further, we note that every point in the intersection of an appropriate Tverberg partition is a centerpoint and thus, also a safe point.
-However, the converse is not true; a centerpoint or a safe point need not be a Tverberg point in general.

-In \cite{park2017fault}, normal nodes compute safe points using approximate Tverberg partitions \cite{mulzer2013approximating}, which deteriorate the resilience of ADRC algorithm from $n_f\le \frac{n}{d+1}-1$ to $n_f\le \frac{n}{2^d}-1$.
-However, with this new characterization, we can use centerpoints to compute safe points.
-Thus, if we are able to compute centerpoint exactly (in a reasonable run time), then we are able to improve the resilience of ADRC algorithm, that is,